A pure-Rust implementation of group operations on Ristretto and Curve25519.

 Benchmarks are run using

-# You must set RUSTFLAGS to enable AVX2 support. export RUSTFLAGS="-C target_cpu=native" cargo bench --no-default-features --features "std u32_backend" cargo bench --no-default-features --features "std u64_backend" cargo bench --no-default-features --features "std avx2_backend"
+cargo bench --no-default-features --features "std u32_backend" cargo bench --no-default-features --features "std u64_backend" # Uses avx2 or ifma only if compiled for an appropriate target. export RUSTFLAGS="-C target_cpu=native" cargo bench --no-default-features --features "std simd_backend"

 Performance is a secondary goal behind correctness, safety, and clarity, but we aim to be competitive with other implementations.